 Not only it comes with its own set of challenges and problems as you need to deal with inventory, customer support, shipping, merchant processing, etc. You also require something you can sell, and that’s the tough part.

 If your website talks about products or somehow a hobby where people need products to make it happen, then it makes a bit of sense to include an online store and up-sell your readers, but if the niche you’re working it doesn’t allow it then it becomes pretty hard to make sales.

 This is probably my least favorite method to monetize websites because unless your main focus was to sell stuff, it’s going to be difficult.
-Plus, as I said, having a store means you’ll need to talk to customers directly, take care of shipping, tracking numbers and all the stuff that comes included with eCommerce.
-However this is a technique a lot of bloggers in the lifestyle niche use to monetize along with point number 9 (see below).
+Plus, as I said, having a store means you’ll need to talk to customers directly, take care of shipping, tracking numbers, and all the stuff that comes included with eCommerce.
+However, this is a technique some of the top lifestyle blogs use to monetize along with point number 9 (see below).

 Think twice before adding a store to your site as it can be both very profitable but demanding at the same time.

 4. Monetize your site with Affiliate Marketing (one of my personal favorites)